-Students deemed vulnerable, as defined in section three, will have opportunity to meet their form tutor on a regular basis, where appropriate, to ensure any problems can be actioned quickly.
+Students deemed vulnerable, as defined in section two, will meet with their form tutor on a monthly basis, where appropriate, to ensure any problems can be actioned quickly.
 Form tutors will also offer an 'open door' policy allowing students to discuss any bullying, whether they are victims or have witnessed an incident.

-Before a new student joins the school, particularly when this happens in-year, the student's form tutor and the DSL will implement a strategy to prevent bullying from happening - this will include one to one meetings, communication with the previous school, meetings with parents/carers and any other external support that may be in place.
+Before a new student joins the school, particularly when this happens in-year, the student's form tutor and the DSL will implement a strategy to prevent bullying from happening - this will include one to one meeting, communication with previous school, meetings with parents/carers and any other external support that may be in place.
 Where a new student is deemed vulnerable, this strategy may involve further observation or intervention on the part of the DSL.